 I have organised hundreds of live literature events and creative writing workshops in the West Midlands.
 I have also performed my work all over the country and abroad.

 To find out more about my creative writing workshops go to 'Projects'.
-Poetry performances are getting back to normal slowly so contact me to discuss.
+I'm available for poetry performances so contact me to discuss.
 I have read across Britain and in Pakistan (courtesy of Yorkshire Arts), Norway and Germany.
 I also mentor up and coming poets and writers so, again, go to 'Projects' for more info.

 I enjoy tackling poetry in other languages, especially French, but would not say I was fluent.